dolthub/dolt/doc/intro.md

 Types serve several purposes in Noms:

-1. Most importantly, types allow Noms data to be self-describing.
-Every Noms chunk has a header that describes its type.
-This means that anyone (or any software) can look at the header of a chunk and know the shape of all the data reachable via that chunk with some precision.
-This makes writing code that works with Noms much less error-prone.
+1. Most importantly, types describe the values present in a chunk.
+Since Noms data is immutable one can look at the values in a chunk and compute the type of the whole chunk.
+For example a Noms list containing `"hi"` and `42` is a `List<Number | String>`.
 In languages that support generics, one can work with Noms data in a completely statically typed way.

 2. Users of Noms can define their own structures and publish data that uses them.
 This allows for ad-hoc standardization of types within communities working on similar data.